 Probable Maximum Precipitation (PMP) - The rainfall event used for hydraulic design of dams and appurtenant spillways in Mississippi.
-The Probable Maximum Precipitation (PMP) varies by location within the state and the event used in design shall be as defined for the proposed construction location by Hydrometeorological Reports published by the Office of Hydrology, National Weather Service S. Professional Engineer An engineer with experience in the design of dams who is registered with the State of Mississippi Board of Registration for Professional Engineers and Land Surveyors.
+The Probable Maximum Precipitation (PMP) varies by location within the state and the event used in design shall be as defined for the proposed construction location by Hydrometeorological Reports published by the Office of Hydrology, National Weather Service.

-Professional Engineer-An engineer with a minimum of 5 years' experience in the design and construction of dams who is registered with the State of Mississippi Board of Registration for Professional Engineers and Land Surveyors.
+Professional Engineer- An engineer with a minimum of 5 years' experience in the design and construction of dams who is registered with the State of Mississippi Board of Registration for Professional Engineers and Land Surveyors.